securityfirst/tent-content/contents_en/operations/protests/beginner/dealing-with-crushes.md

 *	Plan emergency escape routes and meeting points.
 *	Stay alert to crowd behaviour.
 *	Leave as soon as the crowd becomes unpredictable.
-*   Wear loose or outdoor clothing and footwear to move fast, even if there is debris.
+*   Wear comfortable or outdoor clothing and footwear to move fast, even if there is debris.

 *Do not wear high heels or open-toed shoes.*